How Big Do Great Pyreneess Get? Size & Growth Guide

 Weight Chart by Age

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Great Pyreneess have particular requirements based on their large size, heavy shedding level, and genetic predispositions to bloat and hip dysplasia.
+Care for Great Pyreneess has to account for a large frame, a heavy shedding profile, and breed-linked risk around bloat and hip dysplasia.

 Male vs Female Size